ThePacielloGroup/cupper/content/patterns/writing/including-images.md

 ## Figures

 Sometimes you will want to include a caption with your illustration.
 This is what the `<figure>` and `<figcaption>` elements are for.
 However, **Infusion** doesn't ask you to code all that manually.
 A special shortcode is provided, which takes a `caption` parameter.
-Note that the image markdown is provided between the opening and closing shortcode tags:
+Note that the image markdown is provided between the opening and closing shortcode tags, and that you can use markdown syntax in the `caption` value.

 {{<codeBlock>}}
-&#x7b;{% figure caption="Steve Faulkner works for The Paciello Group" %}}
+&#x7b;{% figure caption="[Steve Faulkner](https://twitter.com/stevefaulkner) works for The Paciello Group" %}}
 ![Steve Faulkner's face](/images/steve_faulkner.jpg)
 &#x7b;{% /figure %}}
 {{</codeBlock>}}

 This will output the following.
 Note the automatically incremented **Figure** number.

-{{% figure caption="Steve Faulkner works for The Paciello Group" %}}
+{{% figure caption="[Steve Faulkner](https://twitter.com/stevefaulkner) works for The Paciello Group" %}}
 ![Steve Faulkner's face](/images/steve_faulkner.jpg)
 {{% /figure %}}